MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nc-webservices-ws_validate_password_callback.md

 the associated receive message failing with a security error.

 As with all security callbacks, the application should expect to receive this callback any time between channel/listener open and close, but it will never be invoked when a channel is not open.
 In the current drop, this callback is always invoked synchronously.
-In the next drop, this callback will be invoked synchronously for synchronous message receives and asynchronously for asynchronous message receives, but it will always be invoked <a href="https://msdn.microsoft.com/6a8e4c0b-3c0a-4bd3-bbac-40e6f499a055">short</a>
-when it is invoked asynchronously.
+In the next drop, this callback will be invoked synchronously for synchronous message receives and asynchronously for asynchronous message receives, but it will always be invoked <a href="https://msdn.microsoft.com/6a8e4c0b-3c0a-4bd3-bbac-40e6f499a055">short</a>when it is invoked asynchronously.